-30 Years Ago: Tony Iommi Barely Keeps Black Sabbath Alive With ‘Seventh Star’
+How Tony Iommi Barely Kept Black Sabbath Alive With ‘Seventh Star’

-In January 1986, one of heavy metal’s greatest architects, Black Sabbath guitarist Tony Iommi, unveiled what had been meant to be his first solo album, Seventh Star.
-Except pressure from his record company ultimately saw the LP branded as a yet another Sabbath release (“Black Sabbath Featuring Tony Iommi,” to be precise), and it would go down as one of metal’s most misunderstood and unfairly maligned albums.
+Guitarist Tony Iommi unveiled what was meant to be his first solo album, Seventh Star, in January 1986.
+Except pressure from his record company ultimately saw the LP branded as a yet another Black Sabbath release ("Black Sabbath Featuring Tony Iommi," to be precise), and it would go down as one of metal's most misunderstood and unfairly maligned albums.

 All of these mitigating factors, left Iommi with two choices: try to revive Black Sabbath by recruiting an entirely new lineup or, like Osbourne, work as a solo artist.
 He chose the latter ... or so he thought.